8c6794b6/fosc/README.md

 * `RATIO` values are always coerced to `SINGLE-FLOAT`.

-* In some Common Lisp implementations, may show performance worse than `cl-osc` package.
+* Some Common Lisp implementations may show performance worse than `cl-osc` package.
 In particular, may show poor performance in implementations without efficient IEEE 754 floating point number to/from octet array conversion.